ElectronicStructureLibrary/elsi-interface/README.md

 ELSI: ELectronic Structure Infrastructure
 =========================================

-For full documentation, please see

 http://www.elsi-interchange.org

 **ABOUT ELSI**

 ELSI provides and enhances open-source software library solutions for electronic structure theory with unified application programming interface.

 ELSI focuses particularly on methods that solve or circumvent eigenvalue problems in the self-consistent field cycle of density-functional theory.

 **REQUIREMENTS**